 This classic hummus recipe is creamy with just the right amount of tang and perfectly balanced flavor.
 Either eat it as is or use as a base and customize to your preferences.
-Hummus is naturally vegan and a healthy high protein snack paired with pita and veggies.
+Hummus is naturally plant based snack paired with pita and veggies.
 Its a great spread for sandwiches too!

-I originally published this classic hummus recipe four years ago, back in 2014, but wanted to update and bring it front and center cause its soooo good!
+I originally published this classic hummus recipe four years ago, back in 2014.
+I updated it to bring it front and center cause its soooo good!
 Beings that I still make it regularly, I’d say it’s a tried and true winner.
 I’ve been making my own hummus for the last 10+ years after finding out how incredibly easy it is.

 Think of your favorite Mediterranean restaurant – this is that kind of hummus.
 The kind with just the right amount of lemony tang, underlying garlic, and smooth fluffy texture that you want to smother all over everything in sight.
 Nothing is safe from this kind of hummus.
 I found myself questioning whether I should dip apple slices in it the other day. (you shouldn’t by the way… its weird)

-In order to eat healthy I need to have healthy snacks stashed away in the fridge.
+In order to eat well, I need to have wholesome snacks stashed away in the fridge.
 Not want, need.
 If I don’t, I’ll be elbow deep in a bag of Cheetos with a partially melted ice cream cone in my other hand before I even know what’s happening.
 Maybe a slight over exaggeration, but sadly closer to the truth than I’d like to admit.
-I’m a snacker and preparing healthy stuff in advance keeps me on track.
+I’m a snacker, so preparing more wholesome choices in advance keeps me on track.

 Luckily, this high protein classic hummus recipe works for even the busiest of snack fiends out there.
 Why?
 It only takes 10 minutes to make!
-Need more why?
-It only takes a food processor or blender so dish washing is minimal.
-Need yet more reasons to make this?
-Let’s talk about how healthy this stuff is.
+Plus, it comes together in a food processor or blender, so dish washing is minimal.

 Hummus is mostly veggie based, but I truly feel it should be a separate food grouping all on its own because this stuff fills a gigantic place on my personal food pyramid.
 There are sooo many different versions of hummus too, but for today, I want to give you a basic recipe that can be altered to fit your preferences or eaten as is (my personal favorite).